ucbds-infra/otter-grader/docs/otter_assign/rmd_format.rst

 Solution cells contain code formatted in such a way that the assign parser replaces lines or portions of lines with prespecified prompts.
-The format for solution cells in Rmd files is the same as in Python and R Jupyter notebooks, described :ref:`here <assign_python_solution_removal>`.
+The format for solution cells in Rmd files is the same as in Python and R Jupyter notebooks, described :ref:`here <otter_assign_python_solution_removal>`.
 Otter Assign's solution removal for prompts is compatible with normal strings in R, including assigning these to a dummy variable so that there is no undesired output below the cell:

 .. code-block:: r